AlexandraStrang/VHR_guano/README.md

-# Intra-seasonal variation and factors influencing satellite-derived population indices of Adélie penguins
+# Intra-seasonal variation and factors influencing satellite-derived population indices of Adélie penguins in the Ross Sea

 ## Overview:
 This work represents the first chapter of my doctoral research at the University of Canterbury, New Zealand.
 We aimed to investigate the intra-seasonal variation and factors influencing satellite-derived population indices of Adélie penguins.
 As such, we aimed to refine the utility of using Very High-Resolution satellite (VHR) imagery for monitoring Adélie penguins.